-A.1.1 STRATEGY: Utilize state and federal funds to provide support and expansion to the existing Mississippi Community Level Preparedness efforts consisting of the following programs: Civilian Response to Active Shooter Events; Church Security Program; Higher Education Leadership Preparedness; Overland Search & Rescue training; coordination of training provided by the Center for Domestic Preparedness and National Domestic Preparedness Consortium schools; and Mississippi's Citizen Corps Council programs: CERT, My Youth Preparedness Initiative, Ready in the Middle, Volunteers in Police Services, Neighborhood Watch, Medical Reserve Corps and Fire Corps.
-Output: The number of community level preparedness programs in the State of Mississippi Output: Numbers of program funding grants given in relation to funding available Output: Volunteer participation in statewide continuing education and exercises Output: The numbers of youth (ages 5-19) participating in disaster preparation/response coursework.
+A.1.1 STRATEGY: Utilize federal funds to provide support and expansion to the existing Preparedness program efforts consisting of the following programs: Civilian Response to Active Shooter Events (CRASE); Church Security Program; Higher Education Leadership Preparedness; Overland Search & Rescue training; coordination of training provided by the Center for Domestic Preparedness and National Domestic Preparedness Consortium schools; and Mississippi's Citizen Corps Council programs.
+Output: The number of community level preparedness programs in the State of Mississippi, while increasing the number programs from programs of the previous year.

-Efficiency: The number programs in the State of Mississippi in relation to the number of programs the previous year Explanatory: Community Level Homeland Security training allows citizens to take ownership of their disaster preparedness plans and lesson the burden of professional responders in times of crisis A.1.2.
-STRATEGY: Utilize state and federal funds to support and continue implementation of the National Response Framework to include continued implementation and enhancement of the National Infrastructure Protection Plan; and the National Incident Management System to all jurisdictions and disciplines to include development of certified regional Incident Management Teams; and continued support for strengthening interoperable communications.
-A.1.3.
-STRATEGY: Utilize state and federal funds to support and continue implementation of the school intelligence and Safety Program.
-Three school intelligence analysts have been hired to work with all Mississippi schools Public and private to establish a baseline of school threats across the state and to develop methods to provide these schools with prevention and protection methods to offer a safer environment to students.
-Output: The number first responders that attend training.
-Output: Provide training support and exercise of the NIMS/ICS.
-Output: Provide statewide standardized span of control.

-Output: Provide response and collaborative multijurisdictional team and asset/resource management during disasters, terrorism, and critical incidents Output: Provide response and collaborative multijurisdictional team and asset/resource management during disasters, terrorism, and critical incidents threatening public safety Output: Collect and provide intelligence to schools and local law enforcement on threats to schools so they may develop an adequate response and develop assets/resources management during disasters, terrorism, and critical incidents threatening schools.
+Explanatory: Community Level Homeland Security training allows citizens to take ownership of their disaster preparedness plans and lesson the burden of professional responders in times of crisis A.1.2.
+STRATEGY: Utilize state and federal funds to support and continue implementation of the National Response Framework to include continued implementation and enhancement of the National Infrastructure Protection Plan; and the National Incident Management System to all jurisdictions and disciplines A.1.3.
+STRATEGY: Utilize state and federal funds to support and continue implementation of the school intelligence and safety programs.
+School intelligence analysts will continue to establish a baseline of school threats across the state and develop provide schools with prevention and protection methods.
+Output: Collect and provide intelligence to schools and local law enforcement on threats to schools, to develop response and develop assets/resources management during disasters, terrorism, and critical incidents threatening schools.

-Efficiency: Average cost per training attendee in relation to total training costs Explanatory: The Incident Command System 100, 200, 700, and 800 curriculums continue to be a core investment priority for Mississippi and have been institutionalized at State Law Enforcement and Fire Academies through curriculum inclusion for all basic law enforcement officers and firefighters.
-Provide schools and local jurisdictions adequate threat information and protective measures to better safeguard against threats to schools.
+Efficiency: Average cost per training attendee in relation to total training costs Explanatory: The Incident Command System 100, 200, 700, and 800 curriculums continue to be a core investment.